MicrosoftDocs/sdk-api/sdk-api-src/content/taskschd/nn-taskschd-iemailaction.md

 When reading or writing your own XML for a task, an email action is specified using the <a href="https://docs.microsoft.com/windows/desktop/TaskSchd/taskschedulerschema-sendemail-actiongroup-element">SendEmail</a> element of the Task Scheduler schema.

 <b>Windows 8 and Windows Server 2012:  </b>This interface has been removed.
-Please use IExecAction with the  powershell <a href="https://docs.microsoft.com/powershell/module/3.0/microsoft.powershell.utility/Send-MailMessage">Send-MailMessage</a> cmdlet as a workaround.
+Please use IExecAction with the  powershell Send-MailMessage cmdlet as a workaround.

 #### Examples